AFC Fylde throw in the towel over relegation and abandon legal action

 — AFC Fylde (@AFCFylde) July 16, 2020

-A club statement read: “AFC Fylde now looks forward to building both on and off the field ahead of a new campaign.
+The club said: “AFC Fylde now looks forward to building both on and off the field ahead of a new campaign.
 Whilst the club remains disappointed on a number of areas, such as miscommunication provided by the National League at already uncertain times, we wholeheartedly accept as a club that overall it has been a disappointing campaign at Mill Farm and we wish to move forward now and plan ahead for a successful 2020-2021 league season.

 “The club can confirm it did explore the potential of legal action in tandem with Ebbsfleet United.
 The reason we are not pursuing any legal action is because it would adversely affect the continuation of the game we love.
 Teams are looking to be promoted, so with that comes relegation and we reluctantly accept our fate on this.